seL4/docs/Hardware/odroidx.rst

  1. RS232 or USB to UART converter
  1. USB OTG cable

-Note: The USB-UART converter that is shipped with the board requires a linux kernel version > 3.2
+Note: The USB-UART converter that is shipped with the board requires a Linux kernel version > 3.2

 ===== Serial port setup =====
 Open minicom on /dev/ttyUSB* and set the serial port settings to: 115200N1